Overworld: History

 The 1981 arcade games Route-16 and 005 were among the earliest examples of a hub world.
 In Route-16, a driving maze game, exiting a maze takes the player to a large overworld map showing the locations of the player, cars, mazes and treasures.
 In 005, an early stealth game, players could enter buildings like ice rinks and warehouses from the main screen to avoid enemies, leading to different screens.
 The final scene tasks the players with controlling their getaway helicopter to escape and finish the level.
 Dubbed "a game in four screens", 005 was then described as a "RasterScan Convert-a-Game" according to The Encyclopedia of Arcade Games.

 In Super Mario 64 (1996), Princess Peach's Castle serves as its hub world.
-Free of enemies, the castle serves as a safe area where players can experiment with its movement system and serves as an entrance to all other levels.
+Free of enemies (apart from the courtyard's Boos), the castle serves as a safe area where players can experiment with its movement system and serves as an entrance to all other levels.
 Players are free to leave the castle whenever they wish.